These pages are shared between FlaxeyGreen and Whats Afoot

 Chagstock Festival - Friday 17 July to Saturday 18 July 2015 - Whiddon Down, Devon - Website CHAGSTOCK FESTIVAL is one of the Westcountry’s best-loved festivals.
 Set in 70 acres of farmland on the edge of Dartmoor, Chagstock is renowned for its stunning location, diverse line-up of artists and non-corporate, family friendly atmosphere.
 Chagstock showcases the very best music, food and entertainment that the Westcountry and the UK have to offer.

-The full Friday billing has beep confirmed, and is without question the biggest single-day line up in the festival’s 9-year history.
-Headlining the main stage are the mighty alt-rockers, New Model Army.
-Their incredible stage presence, combined with a massive back catalogue of classic songs from across their 35 year history, makes them the ideal band to round off the first evening at Chagstock.
+Headlining the main stage on Friday are mighty alt-rockers, New Model Army.
+Their incredible stage presence, combined with a massive back catalogue of classic songs from across their 35-year history, makes them the ideal band to round off the first evening at Chagstock.

-Joining NMA on the main stage line up are Neville Staple Band, whose frontman has been at the vanguard of Ska since joining the Specials back in 1978.
-He was also a core member of both Fun Boy 3 and The Special Beat, before forming his own band in 2004.
-BBC Folk Award nominee Martha Tilston, and Irish Music Award winning Celtic Fusion band Roving Crows are the final 2 Friday night main stage acts.
+Also on the Friday main stage line up are Neville Staple Band, whose frontman has been at the vanguard of Ska since joining The Specials back in 1978.
+BBC Folk Award nominee Martha Tilston, and Irish Music Award winning Celtic Fusion act Roving Crows.

-Headlining the indoor Marque stage are the wildly popular Plymouth based Folk-Gypsy-Pop band Mad Dog Mcrea.
-Winners of the South West Music Award for Best Album, their raucous live shows have gained them a massive following in the Westcountry and beyond.
-Police Dog Hogan are making a real name for themselves in the folk-bluegrass scene for both their studio material and their high energy live performances at festivals including Bestival, Larmer Tree and now Chagstock!
-Completing the line-up are the brilliant Folk-Rockers Rusty Shackle, whose 2013 album ‘The Bones’ reached number 13 in the iTunes singer/songwriter charts.
+Headlining the Marquee on Friday are the wildly popular Plymouth based Folk-Gypsy-Pop band Mad Dog Mcrea.
+They are joined by Police Dog Hogan who are making a real name for themselves in the folk-bluegrass scene.
+Completing the line-up are the brilliant Folk-Rockers Rusty Shackle, whose 2013 album 'The Bones' reached number 13 in the iTunes singer/songwriter charts.

 Last year’s festival sold out for the third year running, and featured memorable performances from The Waterboys, Lightning Seeds and The Moulettes amongst many others.